Virreb/klagomuren/README.md

 # klagomuren

 ## Setup
 To install modules, you need the python package manager pip (sudo apt-get install pip).
-In this project, we have used the Python IDE Pycharm, but use on of your liking.
-To create the correct folder structure, run the file 'init_project.py'
-Virtual environments

 It is recommended to use a virtual environment to install packages in, so they don't get installed globally.
 There are many tools for this but the most used low-lever is called virtualenv.

     pip install virtualenv